Opuntia humifusa

 -

-These plants generally grow in clumps sprawling on the ground up to a foot tall.
-The flattened segmented stems act as leaves and generally have barbed bristles imbedded in wooly hairs and sometimes long spines on the segments.
-The oval-to-round segments can be 2-10 inches across.
-In early spring to early summer, flowers are produced at the ends of the pads.
-They can be yellow to gold and may have reddish centers.
+The flattened segmented stems act as leaves and are flat, fleshy, green pads that are covered with clusters of barbed bristles.
+The oval-to-round segments can be 2 to 10 inches across.
+In early spring to early summer, large, waxy flowers are produced at the ends of the pads.
+They can occur solitary or in small groups and are yellow to gold with reddish centers.
 The fruit that follows is a fleshy edible green sphere that ripens to red or purple and persists on the stem giving winter interest.

 VIDEO Created by Elisabeth Meyer for "Houseplants, Succulents, and Cacti", a plant identification course offered in partnership with Longwood Gardens.